 TBD

-32.3.8.3.3 WUR-Sync Field for MCS0
+32.3.8.3.3 WUR-Sync Field for Low Data Rate

-For MCS0 the WUR-Sync Field is constructed as a multicarrier on-off keying (MC-OOK) signal.
-The OOK signal is constructed by concatenating two copies of the sequence TBD-bit sequence T, where each bit in the sequence is duration TBD µs.
-A “one” in the OOK sequence indicates a signal amplitude of unity and a “zero” in the OOK sequence indicates a signal amplitude of zero.
-The bit sequence T is given by,
+For the Low Data Rate the WUR-Sync Field is constructed as a multicarrier on-off keying (MC-OOK) signal.
+The OOK signal is constructed by concatenating two copies of the sequence TBD-bit sequence W, where each bit in the sequence is duration TBD µs. .
+The bit sequence W is given by,

-T={TBD, TBD, …, TBD}#1
+W={TBD, TBD, …, TBD}#1

-The OFDM portion of the WUR-Sync signal is constructed by concatenating 32 replicas of the same 4-µs OFDM symbol.
 This OFDM symbol consists of TBD subcarriers, which are modulated by the elements of the sequence S, given by,

 S-6,6= TBD, TBD, …, TBD#(2)